 Various entries on artists and community sites, by Emily P. Lawsin.

 Edited by Brian Niiya.
 New York: Facts on File, Inc. & the Japanese American National Museum, 1993.

-- “Brief History of Filipino Americans in Michigan”, by Emily P. Lawsin and Joseph A. Galura.
-Asian Americans in Michigan.
-Edited by Sook Wilkinson.
-Detroit: Wayne State University Press, (forthcoming).
+“Brief History of Filipino Americans in Michigan”, by Emily P. Lawsin and Joseph A. Galura.
+Asian Americans in Michigan: Voices from the Midwest.
+Edited by Sook Wilkinson and Victor Jew.
+Detroit: Wayne State University Press, 2015.

 by Emily Lawsin, 2002.

 for Global Feminisms: Comparative Case Studies of Women’s Activism and Scholarship, an international project funded by the Rackham Graduate School, with additional funding provided by the College of Literature, Science and the Arts, the Institute for Research on Women and Gender, the Women’s Studies Program, and the Center for South Asian Studies at the University of Michigan. http://www.umich.edu/~glblfem/en/usa.html (click on link, then scroll down for Video Stream, Transcripts, and DVD order information).